-By 1977, Bethlehem House had grown with the addition of 20 new beds, a kitchen, a dining facility, and a medical centre; contained in a modern annex behind the original Warwick Street heritage building.
+By 1977, Bethlehem House had grown with the addition of 20 new beds, a kitchen, a dining facility and a medical centre.
+These aspects of the campus were contained in a modern annexe behind the original Warwick Street heritage building.

 Our Mission